-In this section, we propose a new accelerated zeroth-order momentum (Acc-ZOM) method to solve the black-box stochastic mini-optimization problem \eqref{eq:1}, where only the noise stochastic function values can be obtained.
-Although our Acc-ZOM method builds on the momentum-based variance reduction technique of STORM \citep{cutkosky2019momentum}, our Acc-ZOM method first extends the origin STORM method to the constrained optimization.
-Algorithm \ref{alg:1} summarizes the algorithmic framework of the Acc-ZOM method.
+In this section, we propose a new accelerated zeroth-order momentum (Acc-ZOM) method to solve the \textbf{black-box} mini-optimization problem \eqref{eq:1}, where only noise stochastic function values can be obtained.
+Although our Acc-ZOM method builds on the momentum-based variance reduction technique of STORM \citep{cutkosky2019momentum}, our Acc-ZOM method is the first to extend the original STORM method to the constrained optimization.
+Algorithm \ref{alg:1} summarizes the algorithmic framework of our Acc-ZOM method.

 In Algorithm \ref{alg:1}, we use the zeroth-order variance-reduced stochastic gradients as follows: